U.S. Offshore Wind Industry Faces Hurdles in Pursuit of Renewable Energy Targets

 Credit: Orsted

-The cancellation of two major offshore wind projects in New Jersey has cast a shadow over the emerging U.S. offshore wind industry, posing a potential threat to the Biden administration's renewable energy objectives.
+The cancellation of two major offshore wind projects in New Jersey has cast a shadow over the emerging U.S. offshore wind industry, posing a potential threat to the Biden administration's objectives.
 These goals include powering 10 million homes with towering ocean-based turbines by 2030 and establishing a carbon-free electric grid by 2035.

 Danish wind energy developer Ørsted announced that it is discontinuing its Ocean Wind I and II projects off southern New Jersey due to several challenges.
 These challenges include issues with supply chains, higher interest rates, and the failure to secure the desired amount of tax credits.
 The combined capacity of these two projects was expected to provide over 2.2 gigawatts of power.